codeliger/timelord/README.md

 # Timelord

+## **Discontinued**

+In school we learned C# Windows forms but never learned Windows Presentation Foundation.
+I am having some issues implementing the functionality I invisioned due to the limitations of Windows Forms.
+I will have to rewrite this application when I have time using WPF.

 ## What is it?
 Timelord is a time tracking and invoicing application written in C# using Windows Forms.